It’s your last summer officially living at home.

 Battle against the infamous Fresher’s Flu by whipping up some of these DIY takeaway ideas.

 You’ll start to call the people you’ve known since you were five your ‘home friends’ once you become a student.
 There will be a moment where you introduce your ‘uni friends’ to your ‘home friends’ and realised they’re pretty different, too.
 But you’ll love them all the same.

 Spend time with your mates, even if it’s just hanging out at home, before you move to different sides of the country.
 Make plans to see each other too – time flies once you start uni!

 3. Take in all of your home town

 You may complain about it now, and you may prefer your uni town or city by far, but there’s no feeling quite like home.

 Make the most of going down to your favourite pub with your mates, or getting in the best takeaway in town with your family.

 4. Pick up some new essentials (and not-so-essentials!)

-Take a look at some photos of your new home and see what sort of bits you want to decorate.
-The best thing about being at home is your parents are still there to take you around the shops.
+The best thing about being at home is that your parents are still there to take you around the shops.
 You’ll learn to make the most of their visits and the chance to save your all-important pennies…

 It’s tempting to spend your loan and new found freedom on the high street too, so a pre-uni shopping trip for some ‘essential’ clothes to send you off in wouldn’t hurt either, right?!